4 min read

 Yes, legal entities can acquire and use digital assets.

 Just as individuals pay income tax, legal entities also pay the tax on the profit they generate annually.
 The total taxable amount of a legal entity’s profit is determined by making accounting adjustments to the profit on the profit and loss statement.
 The profit and loss statement is a financial report that companies are required to prepare annually and which contains revenues and expenses from the business activities of the Company during the fiscal year.
-The difference between the revenues and expenses determined in a such way represents the profit of the Company, which is subject to taxation at a tax rate of 15%.
+The difference between the revenues and expenses determined in a such way represents the profit of the company, which is subject to taxation at a tax rate of 15%.

 In addition to the fact that the corporate income tax rate in Serbia is lower than in many other popular investment destinations, many other benefits and tax incentives make Serbia an ideal destination for relocating or starting a business.